Skip to main content

 3. The user's individual message in the chat.

 Instructions at lower layers can refine but not override the ones above.
-For example, if the Custom instructions says "always exclude test accounts", a user can still ask "include test accounts this time" — the workspace default is a default, not a hard rule.
+For example, if the Custom instructions say "always exclude test accounts", a user can still ask "include test accounts this time" — the workspace default is a default, not a hard rule.

 Tips